MartinDC/Elementary/README.md

 #### [Run the simulation in your browser](https://martindc.github.io/Elementary/)

 # Install
 The simplest way to play with the sample is through Github.
-Download or clone this repository and make sure that you have **npm** installed, then go to the root directory (where the **package.json** lives) and run `npm install`.
+Download or clone this repository and make sure that you have **npm** installed, thengo to the root directory (where the **package.json** lives) and run `npm install`.
 This should download typescript and all other dependencies that are needed for the application to build.
 Open `index.html` in any evergreen browser and you should be all setup.

 # Usage
 The API is **simple** - one line of code and one lines of HTML should render the automaton for you.